erhauser/bioschemas-ghpages-markup-tutorial/README.md

 We also briefly mentioned sitemaps with much of a context.
 We invite to get more information on what they are and why they are useful.

 ## Acknowledgements
 This tutorial is based on [bioschemas-github-markup-example](https://github.com/zbmed-semtec/bioschemas-github-markup-example) and [Adding schema.org to a GitHub Pages site](https://bioschemas.org/tutorials/howto/howto_add_github).
+It was modified and shortened by Phil Reed for the [Improving FAIRability of your research outcomes with RO-Crates and Bioschemas](https://philreeddata.github.io/acmrep25/) tutorial delivered at [ACM REP '25](https://acm-rep.github.io/2025/), Vancouver, 2025-07-29.

 LJC has received fundings from the [German Research Foundation (DFG)](https://www.dfg.de/en) via the grant for NFDI4DataScience No. [460234259](https://gepris.dfg.de/gepris/projekt/460234259)